Spectroscopy of AT 2016blu's recurring supernova impostor outbursts: Updated Light curve

 \section{Updated Light curve}

 Fig.~\ref{fig:AllLC} shows the most updated light curve for AT~2016blu from 2012 until 2024.
 The solid vertical grey bands mark the time interval each year, from August 26 to October 24, during which AT~2016blu is challenging or impossible to observe due to its proximity to the Sun in the sky.
 All the spectroscopic data are marked with dashed vertical lines in the light curve.
 Photometric data from ZTF are in the $r$ band, {\it Gaia} in the $G$ band, and ATLAS in the $o$ band.
 Therefore, we have adjusted the fluxes from each dataset to approximately match the base quiescent magnitudes across all datasets.
-Recent photometric observations reveal that AT~2016blu experienced another peak in March 2022.
+Recent photometric observations reveal that AT~2016blu experienced another peak in 2022 April.
 This peak was not covered in the data available at the time of the first paper's publication.
-Additionally, we have observed that AT~2016blu experienced an outburst in 2023 as predicted in Paper I. Fig.~\ref{fig:RecentZoomed} shows a zoomed-in version of the light curve for each event.
+We also identify a series of additional ATLAS peaks around mid-2022 that were previously overlooked.
+Furthermore, we have observed that AT~2016blu experienced an outburst in 2023 as predicted in Paper I. Fig.~\ref{fig:RecentZoomed} shows a zoomed-in version of the light curve for each event.